miguelortizp/miguelortizp.github.io/index.md

 ## work in progress

-Studying intergroup conflict in Nigeria
+Spite, Fear and Intergroup Conflict: Evidence from Christians and Muslims in Nigeria _(experiment ongoing)_

 ## pre-doctoral reseach